 In a complex signal, the FFT helps the engineer determine which frequencies are excited and the amplitude at each frequency.
 Additionally, it highlights changes in the frequency and amplitude and the harmonic excitation in a frequency range.

 For automotive testing, engineers can use the FFT to diagnose imbalances and analyze vibration from the engine or other components.
 To learn more about FFT analysis, visit the blog titled Fast Fourier Transform (FFT) Analysis.

-The spectrogram is very useful for determining the amplitude of the sinusoidal motion generated by the rotational vibration source compared to the general random vibration and other motion.
+The spectrogram is very useful for determining the amplitude of the sinusoidal motion generated by the rotational vibration source compared to the general random vibration and other motions.
 It also allows the user to view product resonances that are excited throughout the test.
 In ObserVIEW, the user can add additional cross-section plots to view the specific data for a vertical segment, horizontal segment, or order.

 Octave Band Analysis (ObserVIEW 2021.2)

 Vibration Research’s data acquisition systems offer the functionality to acquire and analyze acoustic signals.
 All VR hardware includes a BNC input that supports a microphone and is capable of data acquisition.
-If your testing lab is already using VR hardware for vibration testing, sound acquisition and analysis is an economical addition.
+If your testing lab is already using VR hardware for vibration testing, sound acquisition and analysis are an economical addition.